 - 6 mint sprigs for garnish (optional)

-Note: If you're on a low sugar diet or watching your weight, you can also make this drink with Splenda, stevia, agave, or your favorite low glycemic sweetener.
+- Note: If you're on a low sugar diet or watching your weight, you can also make this drink with stevia or your favorite low glycemic sweetener.
 Rather than making the sugar water, add a cup of unsweetened water to the blender (2 cups of water total) and blend the drink without sugar.
 Add your sweetener of choice to taste, blend again, and serve.